pi3d/pi3d.github.com/sphinx/FAQ.rst

 I see nothing but a black screen.

-  This can be caused by running out of GPU memory.
+  This can be caused by running out of GPU memory, especially if it's set to 64 in which case some things will work fine then stop after the addition of just one seemingly insignifican component.
 From v2.20 there will be a Logger message to this effect.
 See below for questions using pi3d.Log

   Possibly something has gone wrong in a shader, such as using a shader